Hustada/victor-collective/src/content/blog/vectus-ai.md

 The key components of Vectus AI include:

 1. **Express Server**: Handles incoming HTTP requests and routes them to the appropriate handlers.
-2. **OpenAI GPT-4**: Powers the NLP capabilities of Vectus AI, enabling it to understand and respond to user queries.
+2. **OpenAI GPT-4**: Powers the natural language understanding and generation capabilities, enabling Vectus AI to process user queries and provide contextually appropriate responses.
 3. **Mock CRM Database**: Simulates a customer relationship management (CRM) system to store and retrieve patient interactions.
 4. **AI Qualification Engine**: Implements the core logic for qualifying leads and scheduling appointments based on predefined rules and availability.